urani-trade/solana-dev-onboarding-rs/chapters/06_frontend.md

     - Like records in a database, with the address being the primary key used to look up the values inside.

 * PDAs do not have a corresponding secret key.
-    - To store and locate data, we derive a PDA using the `findProgramAddress(seeds, programid)` method.
+    - To store and locate data, we derive a PDA using the `findProgramAddress(seeds, program_id)` method.

-* The accounts belonging to a program can be retrieved with `getProgramAccounts(programId)`.
+* The accounts belonging to a program can be retrieved with `getProgramAccounts(program_id)`.
     - Account data needs to be deserialized using the same layout used to store it in the first place.
-    - Accounts created by a program can be fetched with `connection.getProgramAccounts(programId)`.
+    - Accounts created by a program can be fetched with `connection.getProgramAccounts(program_id)`.